Pimpama

 Pimpama has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified 45 projects that could impact this region.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch identified 45 projects that could impact this region.
 Notable projects include Home Focus Pimpama, Calli Upper Coomera, Calli, and Baileys Reserve Upper Coomera.
-The following list details those likely to be most relevant.
+The following details those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.